jonguzman5/Connect4/README.md

 ### User Stories

-The following is depicts the two-player connection board game known as Connect 4.
+The following depicts the two-player connection board game known as Connect 4.

 ### Approach Taken